 A recent development is the light tube, or solar pipe, which is a metal pipe, highly polished on the inside which funnels light from above the roof down to the area you want it inside the house.

 With heavily insulated walls there may be a strong argument for window reveals because the thicker the wall the more the light and view through the window gets cut off.
 Reveals are simply the shamfering of the corners around a window so that less light and view get cut off.

-With outer and inner reveals, the area of room (the pink green and blue areas) which gets an outside view (and light from the outside) is almost double the amount compared with when there are no reveals (pink area).
+With outer and inner splayed reveals (removing the corner of the walls at an angle of 45°), the area of room (the pink green and blue areas) which gets an outside view (and light from the outside) is almost double the amount compared with when there are no splayed reveals (pink area).
 The narrower the window and the thicker the wall, the more pronounced is the effect.
 The same goes for roof lights.
-The other advantage of window reveals is their ability to soften the contrast between the light coming through the window and the darkness of the window wall itself.
+The other advantage of splayed reveals is their ability to soften the contrast between the light coming through the window and the darkness of the window wall itself.
 This is not only pleasant but helps the eye see the wall more clearly.

 A Pattern Language makes a strong case for thickened walls, particularly around windows, which create pleasant places to sit (179 – ALCOVES, 180 – A WINDOW PLACE , 197 – THICK WALLS , 202 – BUILT IN SEATS)

 Windows can be a major contributor in passive solar design.
 To do this there are four main requirements:

 - There needs to be a large unshaded area of south facing glass